wohaco/despace/sp_cornwall.md

 Cornwall and Virgin Orbit are committing to a partnership seeking to deliver a horizontal launch Spaceport at Cornwall Airport Newquay, UK by 2021, creating a satellite technology cluster of national importance.

-The spaceport will perform satellite operations and engage in a lunar mission to deliver payloads to the moon's orbit.
+The spaceport will perform satellite operations and engage in a lunar mission to deliver payloads to the moon’s orbit.

 |*Characteristic*|*[Value](si.md)*|
 |:--|:--|